Author: Danielle Paige

 Dorothy once said there’s no place like home.
 Can I stop her from destroying mine?

-I had been awaiting this final book in the Dorothy Must Die series for such a long time, but this book ended up being a bit disappointing.
+The End of Oz is the final book in the Dorothy Must Die series that I have been highly anticipating, but this book ended up being a bit disappointing.
 It keeps the same action as always, but it seemed unnecessary.
 I enjoyed seeing some old characters redeem themselves, but the new setting isn’t as impressive as the other books.
 I found myself unsatisfied with the ending, and would have liked one more magical journey to Oz.

 This book is so action-packed!
 This final instalment of the Dorothy Must Die series is full of plot twists and character revelations.
 Basically, Dorothy is actually alive, but in a different world called Ev where she is about to be married to an even worse enemy called the Nome King.
 Amy and her friends travel to Ev to prevent the Nome King from stealing Dorothy’s power and destroying Oz.
 I enjoyed being reunited with all the characters in the book, but I feel like the plot fell a bit flat.
 The first book in the series was absolutely incredible, but this fourth one doesn’t seem to compare.
 I found the Nome King’s character to be a little unnecessary, and I feel like this series should have ended as a trilogy.